When to Wean a Goat and Tips for Success

 Weaning Bottle Fed Goats

-Weaning bottle fed goats is generally easier than weaning dam-raised kids, at least in my experience.
+Weaning bottle-fed goats is generally easier than weaning dam-raised kids, at least in my experience.
 They are already used to being separated from their dams and this means you have also already figured out another plan for the dam, whether you have dried her off or have continued milking her.
-Now it’s just a matter of gradually reducing the amount of milk and the number of bottles you are giving your babies each day.
+Weaning baby goats from bottle feeding is just a matter of gradually reducing the amount of milk and the number of bottles you are giving your babies each day.
 If you’re at two feedings a day, drop it to one.
 Then eventually drop that one feeding altogether.

 You can also reduce the amount of milk at each feeding before you start reducing the number of feedings, giving them two bottles a day at first, but only filling those bottles with half as much milk.
 Then drop one feeding, and eventually drop the second feeding.
-Be sure that you have plenty of fresh water and hay available for them.
+What to feed baby goats when weaning: be sure that you have plenty of fresh water and hay available for them.

 I often coincide weaning my babies with when they go out on pasture with their dams.
 I don’t let my babies out to pasture prior to about three months because we have coyotes in our area, and even though we do have a guard llama with them, I like the kids to be a little bigger.
 By letting them start on pasture around the same time I’m weaning them, I find that both the distraction of going out on an adventure with the herd, as well as the extra food they’re taking in from the grass and plants, helps to reduce the complaining on their part.